 Food and Drink

-- Children up to and including year 2 are entitled to a free peice of fruit each day.
+- Children up to and including year 2 are entitled to a free piece of fruit each day.

 - Parents are asked to send in healthy snacks from home.

 - Water or milk will be offered to drink; milk can be purchased through the School Milk Scheme, this scheme is available to all of our pupils and you can register your child.
-School milk is free for under-5s, and for over-5s it is available at a price of 22p per day.
+School milk is free for under-5s, and for over-5s.
 Each child that registers with Cool Milk will receive a 189ml portion of semi-skimmed milk every day, delivered fresh and chilled to the classroom.
-Their school milk will not only provide them with essential nutrients, but as it is rehydrating and energy boosting it also bridges the gap between breakfast and lunch to help children stay focused.
+Their school milk will not only provide them with essential nutrients, but as it is re-hydrating and energy boosting it also bridges the gap between breakfast and lunch to help children stay focused.